Chronobiology: Research developments

 In 2021, scientists reported the development of a light-responsive days-lasting modulator of circadian rhythms of tissues via Ck1 inhibition.
 Such modulators may be useful for chronobiology research and repair of organs that are "out of sync".

 Other fields

 Chronobiology is an interdisciplinary field of investigation.
-It interacts with medical and other research fields such as sleep medicine, endocrinology, geriatrics, sports medicine, space medicine and photoperiodism.
+It interacts with medical and other research fields such as sleep medicine, endocrinology, geriatrics, sports medicine, space medicine, psychiatry and photoperiodism.